aistabci/abci-docs/en/docs/apps/tensorflow.md

 ```

-Job submit script (example of execution tensorflow_mnist.py using 4gpu on 2nodes)
+Job script (an example of tensorflow_mnist.py execution using 4GPUs on 2nodes)
 ```
 WORK : working directory